 The student teaching experience is graded as "P" for passing or "F" for no credit.
 In the Messiah University pass/fail system, passing requires performance at a level that would be graded at least as "C-" in a traditional letter-grading system.
-(The course taken by students during the three weeks prior to full-time student teaching is letter-graded.)
-The final grade for student teaching will be recorded for all students by the Field Experience Coordinator after the final evaluation and PDE 430 forms have been filed by the university supervisor.
+The final grade for student teaching will be recorded for all students by the course instructor after the final evaluation and PDE 430 forms have been filed by the university supervisor.
 Students must pass student teaching and all related coursework required for certification in order to qualify for certification candidacy.
 Certification will only be granted to program completers who exit the program with at least a 3.0 cumulative GPA or have the required higher certification exam score and at least a 2.8 GPA.